: Community Water Center

 Review Questions from Drink Local.
 Drink Tap.

-By Community Water Center Posted on Mon 26 Mar 2012, about 12 years ago
+By Community Water Center Posted on Mon 26 Mar 2012, over 12 years ago

 A. 1.
 Our work is concentrated in communities and schools that currently are not meeting basic safe drinking water standards and that do not have the resources to fund short or long term solutions.
 Those communities are almost entirely small, low income communities of color.
 Within those communities, CWC prioritizes those communities with which we already have begun to develop relationships or have established relationships so that we can build long-term leadership around drinking water issues in these communities.
 We also try to leverage partnerships with other organizations and community leaders to allow funds and our staff time to go further than it otherwise would.